Bordering Russia to the east and the EU to the west, Ukraine is a massive piece of land barely discovered by the average traveler.

 And here you can read my content about Belarus

 Going to Georgia?
 Check my ultimate guide to Georgia

 And also all my travel guides to former Soviet Central Asia

 I hope you enjoyed my Ukraine travel blog.
-Please, leave a comment for any question you might have.
+Please, leave a comment for any questions you might have.